Jim Kerr’s Glasgow in 8 pictures: The places that made Simple Minds superstars

 2. Holyrood Secondary School

 Holyrood Secondary School is where it all began for Simple Minds.
-Jim Kerr, Charlie Burchill and Brian McGee all attended the school with people from groups like Texas, Altered Images and Fran Healy of Travis also going to the school.
+Jim Kerr, Charlie Burchill and Brian McGee all attended the school with people from groups like Texas, Altered Images and Fran Healy of Travis also going to the Southside secondary school. | Supplied

 3. Barrowland Ballroom

 The Barrowland Ballroom had been closed until Simple Minds shot the live performance for the Waterfront video in the venue as part of a free gig for fans with Bono joining the band on stage.
-That led to the venue reopening with artists such as David Bowie and Iggy Pop performing in the Barrowlands.
+That led to the venue reopening with artists such as David Bowie and Oasis performing in the Barrowlands.
 Photo: Supplied